typedb/typedb-docs/10-query/01b-pattern-negation.md

 };
 ```

-Therefore to retrieve people the that are unemployed we want to express:
+Therefore, to retrieve people the that are unemployed we want to express:

 ```
 Person($x), ¬Employment($x, employer: $y)